-The entire RW Flap described in Article 3.10.1, including any gurney if fitted, and the portions of the Rear Wing Separators defined in 3.10.6 that are attached to the RW Flap, may be rotated about a fixed axis whilst the car is in motion.
+The entire RW Flap described in Article 3.10.1, including any gurney if fitted, part of the rearward most section from any regions of the Rear Wing Tip described in Article 3.10.5 where there are exactly two sections in an intersection with any plane that contains the X-aligned axis [Y,Z]= [480, 670], and the portions of the Rear Wing Separators defined in 3.10.6 that are attached to these components the RW Flap, may be rotated about a fixed axis whilst the car is in motion.
 Additionally, in any regions of the Rear Wing Tip described in Article 3.10.5, where there are exactly two sections in an intersection with any plane that contains the X-aligned axis [Y,Z]= [480, 670], the rearward most section may also rotate.
 All bodywork to be rotated shall be known as "DRS Bodywork"

-a.
-No part of the "DRS Bodywork" may lie outboard of Y=490.
+- a.
+No part of the "DRS Bodywork" may lie outboard of Y=490. - b.
+The axis of rotation of the RW Flap must be fixed and located no more than 20mm below the upper extremity and no more than 20mm forward of the rear extremity of RV-RW-PROFILES at all times. - There must be no relative movement between the constituent parts of the DRS Bodywork. - d.
+Any such variation of incidence maintains compliance with all of the bodywork regulations with the exception of Article 3.10.1 and 3.10.5.

-- b.
-The axis of rotation of the RW Flap must be fixed and located no more than 20mm below the upper extremity and no more than 20mm forward of the rear extremity of RV-RW-PROFILES at all times. - c.
-There must be no relative movement between the constituent parts of the DRS Bodywork. - d.
-Any such variation of incidence maintains compliance with all of the bodywork regulations with the exception of Article 3.10.1 and 3.10.5. - e.
+- e.
 It cannot be used to change the geometry of any duct, either directly or indirectly, other than the change to the distance between adjacent sections permitted by Article 3.10.1 and 3.10.5. - f.
 The design is such that failure of the system will result in the uppermost closed section returning to the normal high incidence position. - g.
 Any alteration of the incidence of the uppermost closed section may only be commanded by direct driver input and controlled using the control electronics specified in Article 8.3. - h.
 At any Y plane, the distance between the two sections of the Rear Wing Profiles at their closest position must lie between 10mm and 85mm.

 In order to achieve the above adjustment, the actuator mechanism must lie inboard of Y=25, below Z=940 and not extend beyond RV-RW-PROFILES in the forward or rearward direction, when viewed from above.
-Furthermore, any additional minimal bodywork associated with the adjustment of the RW FLAP must be located outboard of Y= 465 and below the top surface of RV-RW-PROFILES, must not be visible from below and must fit within a cuboid which is 30mm wide, 60mm long and 30mm high.
+Furthermore, any additional minimal bodywork associated with the adjustment of the RW-FLAP DRS Bodywork must be located outboard of Y= 465 and in side-view be below the top surface of RV-RW-PROFILES, must not be visible from below and must fit within a cuboid which is 30mm wide, 60mm long and 30mm high.
 This cuboid may have a free orientation in space, but its width must be aligned with the axis of rotation of the RW flap.